Basel Peace Forum

 The Basel Peace Forum is a Swiss initiative to further innovation in peacebuilding which is based in Basel, Switzerland.
 It was founded in 2016 by the Swiss Peace Foundation (swisspeace) and holds annual meetings in January in Basel.

 It aims to unit representatives from the economy, science, politics and society to reflect on previous endeavors and generate new ideas for peace and peacebuilding.

 Organization

 The forum is hosted and operated by swisspeace.
 However, it has its own Patron Committee, which serves to incorporate it within society and an advisory board composed by swisspeace members to take on the operative business.
 It is financially supported by the city of Basel, the Swiss Federal Departement of Foreign Affairs and by contributions from private donors.

 Vision

-The Basel Peace Forum intends to inspire new and unconventional ideas for peacebuilding.
-It aims to be pioneering in its nature, as it is the first forum in the world to address the subject of peace at the highest level and in an interdisciplinary way.
+The Basel Peace Forum intends to inspire new ideas for peacebuilding.

 Activities

 Basel Peace Forum 2017: Rethinking Peace.
 Innovating the Future.

 From January 15 to 16 the first edition of the Basel Peace Forum took place in the Basel Messehalle and was partnered by the European Institute of Peace.
 It concluded that despite many international efforts, setbacks have called earlier successes of peacebuilding into question.
 The participants also have called on world leaders to strengthen responsive and responsible leadership for peace within the United Nations, the G8 or the World Economic Forum.